 We Celebrate the Diversity of Choral Music

-In fact, our tag line is, “Six Centuries of Music,” which we have been singing for ten years.
+In fact, our tag line is, “Six Centuries of Music,” which we have been singing for more than eleven years.
 Our creative programming is the source of the Chorale’s distinct character and identity.
-The MMC was founded to present choral music in a variety of styles and genres including jazz, classical, pop, Romantic, modern, Baroque, folk, early, and ethnic.
+The MMC was founded to present choral music in a variety of styles and genres—jazz, classical, pop, Romantic, modern, Baroque, folk, early, and ethnic.
 And we do it well.
-By design we seldom perform pieces that are more than ten minutes long.

 We choose diverse composers.
-They are male, female, fluid; white, not white; living and dead; all ages; from all over the world.
-Consequently, we sing a cool and rewarding repertoire that includes languages from Europe and Central Europe, Africa, the Middle East, Asia, and the Pacific Islands.
+They are male, female, fluid; white, people of color; living and deceased; all ages; from all over the world.
+Consequently, we sing a unique and rewarding repertoire that includes languages from Europe and Central Europe, Africa, the Middle East, Asia, and the Pacific Islands.
+We have sung in Japanese, Ladino, Hebrew, Latin, German, French and Haitian French, Tagalog (Filipino), Spanish, Gaelic, Italian, Russian, Old English, various African languages and South African, and of course, English.
+To include hard-of-hearing patrons, we recently began to include American Sign Language translation during our concerts.

 We Promote Artistic Excellence and Creativity